How to fill deep cracks in Plaster walls and ceilings

 I use an old hand brush and a dustpan for this and place the rubbish into a disposable rubble bag, you can find these online or at your local hardware store.

-with all the large bits dealt with I always run a vacuum cleaner over the area to give it a good clean and remove any dust which will prevent the filler from bonding to the solid surface below.
+I always run a vacuum cleaner over the area to give it a good clean and remove any dust which will prevent the filler from bonding to the solid surface below.

-I have really useful little Numatic ‘Henry’ Vacuum for DIY jobs just like this, which I keep in the garage and use so as not to mess up the house vacuum cleaner.
+I have a really useful little Numatic ‘Henry’ Vacuum for DIY jobs just like this, which I keep in the garage and use so as not to mess up the house vacuum cleaner.

 How to fill the cracked plaster

-For really deep cracks which go right back to the brick behind the plaster or are more than 1″ or 25 mm deep, use some expanding builders foam to take up the majority of the space, this allows some movement, fills the gap meaning you need less filler, and will help prevent the cracks from reappearing.
+For really deep cracks which go right back to the brick behind the plaster or are more than 1″ or 25 mm deep, use some expanding builders foam to take up the majority of the space, this allows some movement, and fills the gap meaning you need less filler and will help prevent the cracks from reappearing.

 Cut away any excess foam from the prepared crack using a sharp knife, you should wear cut-resistant gloves to help prevent any accidents.
 Using the knife make sure to trim the foam back around 10mm below the final surface, this allows a good thickness of filler to be applied, making the surface area strong once dried.

-For cracks that are not overly deep less than 1/2″ or 15mm or not very wide you can skip this step and move on to applying the filler below
+For cracks that are not overly deep less than 1/2″ or 15mm or not very wide, you can skip this step and move on to applying the filler below

-Using a flexible filing knife or plastic edge, often an old credit card works well, apply some ‘deep gap filler’ to the crack, always work across the gap so as to work the filler into the area.
+Using a flexible filing knife or plastic edge, often an old credit card works well, apply some ‘deep gap filler’ to the crack, and always work across the gap so as to work the filler into the area.